Wonsan-Kalma Tourism Project

-As part of the original plan, hotels, an new airport, a gold course and a ski resort were planned in order to create a tourist-centric region in and around the city.
+As part of the original plan, hotels, a new airport, a golf course, and a ski resort were planned in order to create a tourist-centric region in and around the city.

-In 2013, as part of ongoing plans to modernise Wonsan, plans for a new renovated Wonsan Airport were approved.
+In 2013, as part of ongoing plans to modernise Wonsan, plans for a new renovated airport; Kalma Airport, were approved.